alondmnt/joplin-plugin-tag-navigator/README.md

   - `"consecutive"`: Group adjacent lines
   - `"item"`: Split by item
   - `"none"`: No grouping (flat list) — each paragraph becomes its own card, enabling cross-note sorting by tag
-  - To change the global grouping, right-click on a note title in the search panel.
+  - To change the global grouping, right-click anywhere on a result card in the search panel.
 Saved queries can override this with their own `resultGrouping` property.
 - **`resultToggle`**: Boolean to collapse (`true`) or expand (`false`) result cards
 - **`includeCols`**: (Table view only) Comma-separated list of columns to display
   - Can include: note properties, tags, "modified", "created" timestamps